kamilkisiela/loona/docs/angular/api/decorators.md

 Defines a resolver of a field and requires one argument, a `string` that is a path to the field you want to resolve.
 Should live on top of a method.

-Resolver looks looks and works like a regular GraphQL Resolver.
-It accepts a parent, an arguments and a [context](./context).
+Resolvers look and work like regular GraphQL resolvers.
+They accept a parent, arguments, and a [context](./context).

 ```typescript
 import {Resolve} from '@loona/angular';